 I can also use Didi with the screen reading software – many apps are allowing us to live with fewer barriers.

-On the street, it’s difficult to find help because I need to go after human voice.
+On the street, it’s difficult to find help because I need to go after a human voice.
 On the metro, there are always many people around, but if I need to find the exit, for example, I always need to ask at least 3 times before someone replies to me.

 I think that people don’t pay a lot of attention to each other.